Last modified July 8, 2021

 Normally with a commercial meter all you have to do is buy it, open the box and press the power button.

-This, which in principle is very good, has an important disadvantage: user has no idea howmo that device works and therefore it is very likely that it will not be misused and that it will be properly maintained.
+This, which in principle is very good, has an important disadvantage: the user has no idea how that device works and, therefore, it is very likely that it is misused and not properly maintained.

-Many users do not know that their meter must be calibrated by themselves from time to time so that it provides correct measurements (well, even commercial meters that do not have any type of calibration, As the DM306 meter that I analyzed here).
+Many users do not know that their meter must be calibrated by themselves from time to time to provide correct measurements (and there are even commercial meters that do not have no type of calibration, As the DM306 meter that I analyzed here).

-The normal thing is that a commercial meter comes with Clear instructions, even if it's in English, most of the time.
+Normally, a commercial quality meter comes with Clear instructions, even if it's in English, most of the time.